Sheldon Museum of Art: Leadership

+In February 2025, the museum appointed Magdalena Moskalewicz as the Chief Curator and Associate Director for Curatorial Affairs and Randy Guthmiller as Associate Director for Learning, Engagement and Public Practice.

 Collections

 The Sheldon houses the combined collections of the Sheldon Art Association (founded in 1888 as the Haydon Art Club) and the University of Nebraska–Lincoln (founded in 1929 as the University of Nebraska Art Galleries), totaling over 12,000 works of art in all media.
 This comprehensive collection of American art includes prominent holdings of nineteenth-century landscape and still life, American Impressionism, early modernism, geometric abstraction, abstract expressionism, pop art, lyrical abstraction, color field painting, minimalism and contemporary art.

 In April 1965, "Golden Age," a painting by Benjamin West was stolen by a university student and later recovered by the Federal Bureau of Investigation.

 Sculpture garden

 The museum's sculpture garden, opened in 1970, contains more than thirty monumental sculptures.
 Among them are works by Gaston Lachaise, Jacques Lipchitz, Claes Oldenburg and Coosje van Bruggen, David Smith, Lyman Kipp, William G. Tucker, Bryan Hunt, Mark di Suvero, Michael Heizer, and Richard Serra.
 The garden's first installations were sometimes controversial – a woman once called to complain, "I think Norman Geske should be fired, and what's more, he should be asked to leave the state because of all the junk he's introduced into the sunken garden south of the gallery.

 In 1998, Man in the Open Air, a 1915 bronze sculpture by Elie Nadelman, was stolen from the sculpture garden.
 Police speculated it was taken during postgame revelry following Nebraska's victory in the 1998 Orange Bowl.
 About a week later, it was recovered on the university's East Campus.
 Gallery director George Neubert hypothesized the thief or thieves were unaware of the work's estimated valuation of $500,000, and after learning this, placed it where it would be discovered by security guards.
 Following $15,000 of restoration and repair, the sculpture was returned to display inside the building.